siebo/NIH_caDSR_SOAP/README.md

 It provides a SOAP-based web service for a accessing Structured Data Capture (SDC) data capture forms.

-It is built using Django v 1.7.x and a yet-to-be-determined SOAP library.
+It is built using Django v 1.7.x and pysimplesoap as a SOAP server.